Merry Christmas II You: Release and promotion

 On October 20, 2010, Carey appeared on the Home Shopping Network (HSN) where she was interviewed about the album and previewed six tracks, including "The First Noel" / "Born Is the King", "O Little Town of Bethlehem" / "Little Drummer Boy" and "O Come All Ye Faithful" / "Hallelujah Chorus", the last featuring her mother Patricia Carey.
 Of recording a Christmas album, Carey said "A lot of people look at making a Christmas album like, 'Oh, it's just a throwaway thing and then I'll do my real album'.
 For me, these are timeless pieces of work that can last year after year after year and so I want to be able to listen to it."
 On November 2, Carey appeared for an interview on The Ellen DeGeneres Show to discuss the album.
 Merry Christmas II You was released in Canada and the United States for digital download and as a CD on November 2.
 A special edition containing a Die Cut Ornament and five holiday cards was released exclusively through Walmart the same day.
 A collector's edition containing a golden gift box, a forty-page hardcover photo album, a sticker tag sheet and a collectible butterfly ornament was released on November 16 via Amazon.com for $60.31.

 The following day, Carey appeared on Lopez Tonight.
 On November 19, Carey taped a performance of "Oh Santa!" at the NBC Rockefeller Center Christmas Tree Lighting which aired later in the month.
 On December 3, 2010, Carey performed "Oh Santa!" as well as "All I Want For Christmas Is You" at the Walt Disney World Christmas Day Parade special, which featured Carey surrounded by dancers, including ballerinas and cheerleaders, and ended with fireworks at the end of the performance.
 A pre-recorded ABC television special called Mariah Carey: Merry Christmas to You aired on December 13.
 The show included performances of "Oh Santa!" and "O Come All Ye Faithful" accompanied by her mother Patricia, and "All I Want for Christmas Is You".
 It was filmed at the Orpheum Theatre in Los Angeles on November 6, and executively produced by Carey and Joel Gallen.
 Accompanied by a gospel choir, Carey performed "One Child" and "O Come All Ye Faithful" at the Christmas in Washington event at the National Building Museum in Washington, D.C..
 The performance aired on December 17, 2010, on TNT.

+In 2025, for the album's fifteenth anniversary, Def Jam Records and Universal Music Enterprises released an Amazon-exclusive "Shiny Starlight" coloured vinyl of the album.